zaydzuhri/flame/README.md

 ## Training Recipes

-Here's an example of training a 340M FLA Transformer model with a LLaMA-like architecture from scratch on a 100BT subset of the Fineweb-edu corpus in streaming mode.
+Here's an example of training a 340M FLA Transformer model with a LLaMA-like architecture from scratch on a 100BT subset of the Fineweb-edu corpus ~~in streaming mode~~.
+(Do not use streaming mode if you are concerned about resuming training.)

 > [!WARNING]
 > If the dataset is not downloaded beforehand, the streaming mode will attempt to fetch it from a remote server and download it on-the-fly, which can be highly unstable during training due to network issues.
 > For stable training, ensure the dataset is downloaded locally (see [**Dataset Preparation**](#dataset-preparation)).
 Otherwise, we assume you are only testing the new corpus.